top of page

 The Hunters

 “One of the greatest dangers the wild herd faced was Man, the two-legged hunter.
-Chasing down a dream of freedom, man wanted to tame the elusive animals that could run like the wind”
+Chasing down a dream of freedom, Man wanted to tame the elusive animals that could run like the wind”

 Golden Earth

-The Meaning of “The Legend” Artwork Becomes Exponential
+The Meaning of “The Legend” Artwork Evolves

 In addition to the toy line and the subsequent storybook release, the symbolic aspects of “The Legend” painting inspired its popularity as a Leanin’ Tree Greeting card and poster with the sentiment “When we believe in our dreams, they carry us to the stars”.
 Subsequently, “The Legend” was also chosen as a sympathy card.
-The vision of horses going up to into the stars spoke to many of the eternal nature of all souls.
+The vision of horses going up to the stars spoke to many of the eternal nature of all souls.

 Ten years after its creation, “The Legend” was also chosen to represent “The Horse Ancestors” in the book and card set “The Way of the Horse ~ Equine Archetypes for Self-Discovery” that I co-created with renowned author Linda Kohanov .
 Linda writes of the Horse Ancestors as “the equine collective mind” and “the wisdom that gives rise to the form of the horse”.
-To her this artwork can also be seen as a way of expressing “the ability of horses to connect with the cumulative knowledge and memory of their own species.”
+This artwork can be seen as a way of expressing “the ability of horses to connect with the cumulative knowledge and memory of their own species.”
 In Linda’s essay, the Key Phrases of the Card’s meaning is interpreted as “Species Wisdom, Collective Memory, and Ancestral Patterns Affecting Current Events”

-65 views0 comments
+73 views0 comments

 bottom of page